SolaceLabs/cf-pubsubplus-deployment/README.md

 Assuming the operator has resolved all [prerequisites](#prerequisites), just use the bosh cli to deploy.

-This is a sample of a deployment of an evaluation edition of Solace Message on bosh-lite with self-signed bosh generated vmr certificates, the deployment is named 'solace_messaging', it depends on 'cf' deployment.
+This is a sample of a deployment of an evaluation edition of Solace Message on bosh-lite with self-signed bosh generated vmr certificates, the deployment is named 'solace_pubsub', it depends on 'cf' deployment.

 ~~~~

-bosh -d solace_messaging \
+bosh -d solace_pubsub \
         deploy solace-deployment.yml \
         -o operations/set_plan_inventory.yml \
         -o operations/bosh_lite.yml \